qtw-modeling/yni-model-gpu/README.md

 # yni_model
-Yanagihara-Noma-Irisawa (1980) ionic model of the SAN cell (rabbit).

-A repo containing GPU-code (OpenACC) for numerical simulation of myocardium tissue using the Yanagihara-Noma-Irisawa (1980) ionic model.
+GPU-code (OpenACC) for numerical simulation of myocardium tissue using the Yanagihara-Noma-Irisawa ionic model (1980, rabbit SAN's cell).

-Model of the tissue is as simple as possible: 2D, constant gap junctions' conductivities and 1 type of cardiomyocytes.
+Model of the tissue:
+- 2D
+- gap junctions' conductivities = const
+- 1 type of cardiomyocytes present.

-Both discrete and continious media (i.e. "reaction-diffusion" or "cable equation") versions are possible.
+Calculations of both discrete and continious media's (i.e. reaction-diffusion/cable equation) models are feasible.